 There are clearly a number of different types of conversations you can have, such as: negotiations, updates, proposals, casual conversations etc… We very rarely consider the implications and goals from each type of conversation we have.

-What you want to ensure every client conversation you have is meaningful
+What you want to ensure is every client conversation you have is meaningful.

 Meaningful conversations are specific, client focused, contribute to moving the relationship or goal forward, opens up the truth of how your client actually feels and ultimately deepens trust.